dmlc/dgl/examples/pytorch/graphsage/experimental/README.md

 ### Step 3: run servers

 We need to run a server on each machine.
+Before running the servers, we need to update `ip_config.txt` with the right IP addresses.

 ```bash
 # run server on machine 0